WhoTargetsMe/ad-transparency-standards/implement.md

 - `ENGAGEMENT_NOT_DISCLOSED`: Default value.
 - `ENGAGEMENT_CLICKS`: The number of clicks on the ad.
-- `ENGAGEMENT_SOCIAL`: The social engagement with the ad.
+- `ENGAGEMENT_SOCIAL`: The social engagement with the ad, presented as an array (likes/shares/comments if these features are available).

 ### `reach/demographics`

 - `DEMOGRAPHICS_NOT_DISCLOSED`: Default value.
 - `DEMOGRAPHICS_GENDER`: The reach of the ad, broken down by gender.
 - `DEMOGRAPHICS_AGE`: The reach of the ad, broken down by age ranges (25-34, 35-44 etc).
+- `DEMOGRAPHICS_LOCATION`: The reach of the ad, broken down by country and geographical area.

 ### `moderation/information`